USD/JPY Weekly Forecast: A return to range trading

 A change in inflation expectation is the Fed’s chief concern, but its emphasis on employment has effectively boxed policymakers from a response until the labor market has returned to pre-pandemic levels.

-For the moment the NFP report signals a delay for the US economy, Fed policy and the dollar rather than a different direction.
+For the moment the NFP report signals a delay for the US economy, Fed policy and the dollar.
 Economic developments in the US will continue to be the rationale for movement in the USD/JPY.

 Japan statistics provided minor optimism that the economy is slowly recovering.